Nick-vdM/mental-maths-test-tools/README.md

 ## Installation guide
 At the moment this can only be installed on Linux/Unix systems - windows will have to install through WSL

-Run this from inside the main folder:
+Run this from your downloads (or whereever):
 ```
 $ git clone https://github.com/Nick-vdM/mental-maths-test-tools.git
 $ cd mental-maths-test-tools